- About Us

 - Get Involved

 The NMAAHC Andrew W. Mellon Conservation Internship will consist of a 16 week term, beginning from June 1, September 15, or January 15.
 Start dates are flexible and arranged in coordination with the supervisor.
 Internships will be paid positions with a stipend of $8,800 ($550 per week) plus funds for travel, research and training/conferences.
 Four interns will be selected each year.
-Deadlines for applications are as follows: February 15 for the Summer session to begin on June 1; July 15 for the Fall session to begin on September 15 and October 15 for the Spring session to begin on January 15.
+Deadlines for applications are as follows: February 15 for the Summer session to likely begin on June 1; June 15 for the Fall session to likely begin on September 15 and October 15 for the Spring session to likely begin on January 15.

 The Smithsonian Institution welcomes the opportunity to work cooperatively with schools seeking to grant academic credit for internships.
 Applicants are encouraged to initiate arrangements for credit with their college or university.
 The Smithsonian does not grant academic credit.

 Please address all inquiries to the Fellowship Program Administrator at NMAAHCMellonAdmin@si.edu.